nathaneastwood/fablore/src/heroes-of-rathe/enigma-about.md

   <img src="https://d2hl7maqck52px.cloudfront.net/heroes-of-rathe/moonlight-made-manifest.webp" class="hero-icon" />
   <div class="hero-content">
     <b>Moonlight Made Manifest</b><br>
     Should your eyes catch the angle of a moonbeam just right, you might be lucky enough to glimpse your demise before it comes for you.
-Enigma’s reverence for the past gives rise to powerful beings in the present, all ready to spend their existence either protecting Enigma or attacking on her behalf.
+Enigma's reverence for the past gives rise to powerful beings in the present, all ready to spend their existence either protecting Enigma or attacking on her behalf.
   </div>
 </div>